ZacheyMIX/CS3500_TeamSpreadsheet/Spreadsheet/README.txt

   and overriding a different spreadsheet file by saving the current file to the other file.
   Note that fatal or likewise hairy errors may result in data loss.

+EXTRA FEATURES:
+- Cell highlighting.
+Whatever cell you're selected will be highlighted either yellow or blue, depending on whether the cell is even or odd.
+- Refreshing current filepath feature.
+  If you lose the current filepath of your spreadsheet for whatever reason, click on the Current Filepath button under the File menu.

 THE ABOVE ENTRIES, ALTHOUGH SUBJECT TO CHANGE, ARE CONSIDERED FUNDAMENTAL TO THE PROJECT WRITTEN FIRST ON 10/15/22.
 ----------------------------------------------------------------------------------------